The art of selling has come a long way.

 How sales leaders can implement a successful virtual selling strategy

-As with any new initiative or strategy, you can’t just begin.
-You need to provide your team with the appropriate enablement to succeed.
+To start, provide your team with the appropriate sales enablement to succeed.
 To make virtual selling work for you and your team, focus on these key areas.

 - New approaches to prospecting